bashar-27/Reading-Note/README.md

 # newNote2

 <hr>
-This page has been created to serve as a valuable tool in monitoring and managing my progress through the ASP.NET Core courses offered by ASAC (Advanced Software and Applications Center).
-It aims to provide an organized repository of my course information, including detailed reading notes, facilitating easy access and retrieval of my own data.
+This page has been created to serve as a valuable tool in monitoring and managing my progress through the ASP.NET Core courses offered by ASA (Advanced Software and Applications Center).
+It aims to provide an organized repository of my course information, including detailed reading notes, facilitating easy access and retrieval of my own data. :blush: :sunny:

 <hr>